If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Bad Tatzmannsdorf is situated at an altitude of 341 m in southern Burgenland.
+Bad Tatzmannsdorf is situated at an elevation of 341 m in the district Oberwart in southern Burgenland.

 The oldest document mentioning Tarcsa dates from 1378.
 The earliest mention of the mineral springs